lucygilbert/bitmask_enum/README.md

 This method will be created once on the instance.

-The method set the attribute to the provided value - either an integer, a symbol or string representing a flag or an array of symbols or strings.
+The method sets the attribute to the provided value - either an integer, a symbol or string representing a flag or an array of symbols or strings.
 This is the attribute setter.

+This method will raise an ArgumentError if one of the flag values passed is not one that was defined.

 **Return value:** `array` - array of enabled flags.
 E.g. `[:flag_one, :flag_two]`